Oscar-nominated Golden Age actress Cara Williams has died aged 96 - ExBulletin

 Oscar-nominated Golden Age actress Cara Williams has died aged 96

-Washington [US], December 12 (ANI): Cara Williams, one of the last actresses of Hollywood’s golden age and Oscar nominee for “The Defiant Ones” 1958, died Thursday.
+Washington: Cara Williams, one of the last actresses of Hollywood’s golden age and Oscar nominee for “The Defiant Ones” from 1958, died Thursday.
 She was 96 years old.

 Williams’ death was confirmed to Variety by daughter Justine Jagoda and grandnephew Richard Potter.